-Individual protection measures, such as personal protective equipment General information: Exposure Guidelines: To reduce the po

-Exposure Guidelines: To reduce the potential for overexposure, use controls such as adequate ventilation and personal protective equipment (PPE).
-Overexposure refers to exceeding applicable local limits, the American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Values (TLVs) or the Occupational Safety and Health

-Administration's (OSHA) Permissible Exposure Limits (PELs).
+Individual protection measures, such as personal protective equipment such as personal protective equipment General information: Exposure Guidelines: To reduce the potential for overexposure, use controls such as adequate ventilation and personal protective equipment (PPE).
+Overexposure refers to exceeding applicable local limits, the American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Values (TLVs) or the Occupational Safety and Health Administration's (OSHA) Permissible Exposure Limits (PELs).
 Workplace exposure levels should be established by competent industrial hygiene assessments.
 Unless exposure levels are confirmed to be below the applicable local limit, TLV or PEL, whichever is lower, respirator use is required.
 Absent these controls, overexposure to one or more compound constituents, including those in the fume or airborne particles, may occur resulting in potential health hazards.
 According to the ACGIH, TLVs and Biological Exposure Indices (BEIs) "represent conditions under which ACGIH believes that nearly all workers may be repeatedly exposed without adverse health effects."
 The ACGIH further states that the TLV-TWA should be used as a guide in the control of health hazards and should not be used to indicate a fine line between safe and dangerous exposures.
 See Section 10 for information on constituents which have some potential to present health hazards.
-Welding consumables and materials being joined may contain chromium as an unintended trace element.
-Materials that contain chromium may produce some amount of hexavalent chromium (CrVI) and other chromium compounds as a byproduct in the fume.
+Welding consumables and materials being joined may contain chromium may produce some amount of hexavalent chromium (CrVI) and other chromium compounds as a byproduct in the fume.
 In 2018, the American Conference of Governmental Industrial Hygienists (ACGIH) lowered the Threshold Limit Value (TLV) for hexavalent chromium from 50 micrograms per cubic meter of air (50 μg/m3) to 0.2 μg/m3.
 At these new limits, CrVI exposures at or above the TLV may be possible in cases where adequate ventilation is not provided.
 CrVI compounds are on the IARC and NTP lists as posing a lung cancer and sinus cancer risk.
-Workplace conditions are unique and welding fume exposures levels vary.
-Workplace exposure assessments must be conducted by a qualified professional, such as an industrial hygienist, to determine if exposures are below applicable limits and to make recommendations when necessary for preventing overexposures.
+Workplace exposure exposure and welding fume exposures are below applicable limits and to make recommendations when necessary for preventing overexp Eye/face protection: Wear helmet or use face shield with filter lens shade number 12 or darker for open arc processes - or follow the recommendations as specified in ANSI Z49.1, Section 4, based on your process and settings.
+No specific lens shade recommendation for submerged arc or electroslag processes.
+Shield others by providing appropriate screens and flash goggles.